GustavErikson95/Comp20Project/README.md

  - Javascript on Appointments Page for form validation
  - Javascript on Client Sign Up Page for form validation
  - Javascript on Plumber Sign Up Page for form validation
- - JQuery on Home Page for Fade and Slide animations
+ - Javascript on Login Page
- - JQuery on Appointments Page, Plumber Sign up, and Client sign up for Fade animations
+ - JQuery on every page for Fade and Slide animations

 Form:
   - On Appointments Page, Client Sign Up Page, Plumber Sign Up Page, Login Pages